-- A.39 The Information Commissioner has powers to investigate possible breaches of the privacy safeguards, either following a complaint by a consumer who is an individual or small business or on the Information Commissioner's own initiative. - A.40 Where a consumer makes a complaint, the Information Commissioner will generally attempt to conciliate the complaint. - A.41 The Information Commissioner has a range of enforcement powers and other remedies available.
-These powers include those available under: - Part V of the Privacy Act,18 for example the power to make a determination,19 and - Part IVD of the Competition and Consumer Act, for example the privacy safeguards attract a range of civil penalties enforceable by the Information Commissioner.20 - A.42 The Australian Competition and Consumer Commission (ACCC) will also have a strategic enforcement role where there are repeated or serious breaches.
+- A.38 The Information Commissioner has powers to investigate possible breaches of the privacy safeguards, either following a complaint by a consumer who is an individual or small business or on the Information Commissioner's own initiative. - A.39 Where a consumer makes a complaint, the Information Commissioner will generally attempt to conciliate the complaint. - A.40 The Information Commissioner has a range of enforcement powers and other remedies available.
+These powers include those available under: - Part V of the Privacy Act,20 for example the power to make a determination,21 and - Part IVD of the Competition and Consumer Act, for example the privacy safeguards attract a range of civil penalties enforceable by the Information Commissioner.22 - A.41 The Australian Competition and Consumer Commission (ACCC) also have a strategic enforcement role where there are repeated or serious breaches.
+The Office of the Australian Information Commissioner (OAIC) and the ACCC have published a joint Compliance and Enforcement Policy for the CDR intended to help consumers and CDR entities understand the approach that the OAIC and ACCC will take to encourage compliance with the CDR Rules, legislation (including privacy safeguards and Consumer Data Standards) and how they will respond to breaches of the regulatory framework.
+The OAIC has also published a CDR Regulatory Action Policy which sets out the OAIC's priorities, goals and principles in regulating the CDR, and complements the joint Compliance and Enforcement Policy.